 And charge for them!
 With people traveling all around the world you can offer the buyer the opportunity to ship the card directly to the person they’re buying it for.
 Don’t forget that shipping varies by location so add up that cost to your buyer’s invoice.

 If you’re good at calligraphy for example or know someone who is, you can collaborate with them to add that written special message your client asked for.
 Adding that beautifully written custom message will add to your profit margin as it’s an extra charge.

 Think of all the possible additional services you can offer your client and charge accordingly and appropriately.
 You can maybe give them the ability to choose different colors, a different message, a larger size of card, the option to add a picture and so on.
 Depending on what you create, the more customization options you offer, the harder the work would be but your client will be satisfied and will gladly pay you enough for it.

 Evaluate the time you need to create a greeting card, how much would it cost to create and ship one before deciding how much to price your item.
-Don’t forget to include our time.
-People know handmade and custom made items would cost more so don’t be afraid to make a profit!
+Don’t forget to include your time.
+People know handmade and custom-made items would cost more so don’t be afraid to make a profit!